 On September 21, 1981, the colony of British Honduras officially became the indepedent nation of Belize.
 As a member of the Commonwealth, Belize recognizes the British monarch as its head of state.
 The Crown is represented on Belizean soil by the governor-general, who is appointed by the monarch with the advice of the prime minister, the actual political head of Belize.

 Belize Defence Force

-The threats mainly came from neighboring Guatemala, which country continues to claim large areas of Belizean soil in order to secure it's small Caribbean coastline and single Caribbean port.
-To deal with the threat and to give a clear statement to the Guatemalan military government the Royal Air Force maintained the 1417 flight equipped with Harrier GR3s and 1563 flight with Puma HC1 helicopters, showing that the defence of Belize's sovereignty was taken up seriously by the United Kingdom.
+The Belize Defence Force (BDF) was established in January 1978, after it's independence in September 1981 training enabled the BDF to deal with basic threats to the new sovereignty.
+The threats mainly came from neighboring Guatemala, which continues to claim large areas of Belize to secure its coastline and single Caribbean port.
+To deal with the threat and to give a clear statement Guatemalan the Royal Air Force maintained 1417 flight equipped with Harrier GR3s and 1563 flight with Puma HC1 helicopters in Belize.